normal fauna FAqs

 Q: Is Normal Fauna a band, or a person?

 Neither!
-Normal Fauna is an aggregate, consisting of Andee Joyce plus whoever happens to join her on stage at a given moment.
+Normal Fauna is an ongoing music project consisting of Andee Joyce plus whoever happens to join her on stage at a given moment.
 The most recent "co-fauna" have been Andee's partner, Chris Mitchell, on percussion, guitarist Rob Cork, and percussionist Price PDX.
-But we are always looking to expand, so if you want to be part of it, please send us a note!
+But we are always looking to expand...

 Q: How did you come up with the name Normal Fauna?